tobiaswx/manjaro-package-mirror/README.md

 ## Usage
 The container can be started either with `docker run` or `docker-compose`

-**Please make sure to choose a suitable directory for persistence before running the container and replace the placeholder "/path/to/storage" chosen here with it.**
+**Please note: It may initially take up to 5 minutes for the first files to load.
+It is not an error if no log output is displayed until then.
+Please make sure to choose a suitable directory for persistence before running the container and replace the placeholder "/path/to/storage" chosen here with it.**

 ### docker-compose (recommended)
 ````yaml